 Our businesses and employees partner with local and national charities to raise awareness and funds for causes that matter to them and their communities.
 Further, in 2020 the Group established The AMC Financial Hardship Foundation (the "Foundation").
-This is an exclusively charitable organisation which has been established with the objective of supporting the local communities of current and former employees, of Amalgamated Metal Corporation PLC and its associated companies, through the provision of grants.
+This an exclusively charitable organisation which has been established with the sole objective of preventing or relieving poverty or financial hardship among employees and former employees, and the dependants and local communities of employees and former employees, of Amalgamated Metal Corporation PLC and its associated companies, through the provision of grants.

 We promote a culture of safety, particularly for the staff in our Industrial division who are working with the significant risks associated with hot metal and moving vehicles.
-Monthly meetings across subsidiaries in our Industrial division always start with a review of that unit's health and safety record and the message remains that the safety of our staff comes first.
+Monthly meetings across units in our Industrial division always start with a review of that unit's health and safety record and the message remains that the safety of our staff comes first.